Transparent heart icon with white outline and + sign.

 Now, if Mary actually is meant to have a character arc, perhaps one of Elizabeth’s or Jane’s attempts to rein in their younger sister’s vanities would sink in.
 As it is, we as readers are only left with the impression her vanity leaves on us, with the implication it is a warning – do not get so consumed in creating your own space for your own gifts that you blind yourself to how useless they are to anyone outside yourself.
 This is basically the opposite of every “find yourself” message in novels and media that is so common.

 Because, what is the reason we develop our gifts and talents?
 God did make each one of us unique, and he didn’t intend for some gifts to be laughed at or looked down upon.
-But he does have a purpose for our gifts.
+But He does have a purpose for our gifts.
 In 1 Corinthians 12, Paul talks about the body and how each member belongs, even the parts that seem weaker.
 Yet Paul goes on in 1 Corinthians 13 to talk about a “more excellent way” – love.
 Our gifts are to be used in love, to build others up.
 No one should look down on another, and at the same time those who feel “less honorable” should remember their role is indispensable because it builds up others, not just themselves.

-We can draw inspiration from another Mary in Scripture, who humbly sat at Jesus’ feet to learn from him.
+We can draw inspiration from another Mary in Scripture, who humbly sat at Jesus’ feet to learn from Him.
 She was interested in study, to the extent she seemingly neglected other practical tasks.
 It’s not study that is the problem.
 But her attitude of humility, and her interest in things that really mattered, made her different from her Austen namesake.
-She focused her eyes on Jesus and what he called her to do, rather than her own motivations.
+She focused her eyes on Jesus and what He called her to do, rather than her own motivations.

 A moral of the story

-So perhaps for us bookish types, we can take the message that there’s nothing wrong with being bookish, but it’s our attitude to others as a result of that can be the problem.
+So perhaps for us bookish types, we can take the message that there’s nothing wrong with being bookish, but it’s our attitude to others as a result that can be the problem.
 Even if others don’t understand us, it doesn’t give us justification to feel superior to them.
 Even if we are actually better in one area than someone else we know, rubbing that in everyone’s faces will not help anyone else, and can even be destructive to ourselves.

 Enjoyed this article?